contheflan/Barkeeping-is-hard/README.md

 Barkeeping is Hard!

 ## Project Description
 You've inherited a famous bar in the heart of the magical city of Brickhold!
 You're eager to start but you need to clean out the rooms.
 Oh no!
-There are monsters hiding inside and worse, THEY AREN'T PAYING RENT!
+There are monsters hiding inside and worse...
+THEY AREN'T PAYING RENT!
 Clean the rooms and try not to get punched!

 ## API and Data Sample